Caretakers of the past, stewards of the future

 Visiting The Eagle River Museum

-Hours & Admission- The Eagle River Museum is open from 12-4, Wednesday, Friday, and Saturday through October 8, 2017.
+Hours & Admission- The Eagle River Museum is currently closed.
 There is no admission fee for this museum but a donation is appreciated.

 Location- The Eagle River Museum is housed in the old Eagle River School House building which now serves as the Houghton Township Community Building, along M-26 near the historic waterfall and dam in town.
 GPS: N 47 24.769 W 88 17.763, Decimal Degrees: 47.412815, -88.29605